Leonard Steinman

 Leonard J. Steinman II (1952 - August 5, 2023) was an American perennial candidate from Jefferson City, Missouri.

 Personal life

 Steinman was born in Jefferson City, and graduated from Jefferson City High School.
 Steinman attended classes at Columbia College.
 He served for four years in the U.S. Navy from 1971 to 1975.
 He worked as a long-haul truck driver.
-Steinman's wife Velma has also run for office several times.
+Steinman's wife Velma also ran for office several times.

 Steinman died on August 5, 2023 at age 71.

 Political campaigns

 Steinman frequently ran for office in Missouri, campaigning in hand-painted vans.